-At the BBA Skills Centre we pride ourselves in guiding students through vocational qualifications that can set them up for work in the building trade.
-Our track record shows that the vast majority of our students gain qualifications at KS4.
+At the BBA Skills Centre, we pride ourselves in guiding students through vocational qualifications that can set them up for work in the building trade.
+Our record of accomplishment shows that the vast majority of our students gain qualifications at KS4.

 Aims and Ethos of the Skills Centre